voxpupuli/puppet-system/README.md

 # puppet-system

-Manage system resources (users, groups, mounts, yum repositories and packages) and configuration (syslog, limits, sshd) using hiera configuration.
+Manage system resources (users, groups, mounts, yum repositories, packages, hosts, mail aliases) and configuration (syslog, limits, sshd) using hiera configuration.

 ## Documentation

-For default types (users, groups, mounts, yumrepos, packages) see the documentation at http://docs.puppetlabs.com/references/latest/type.html qor the parameters that can be passed to each of the resources.
+For default types (users, groups, mounts, yumrepos, packages) see the documentation at http://docs.puppetlabs.com/references/latest/type.html for the parameters that can be passed to each of the resources.

 For augeasproviders types (sysctl, syslog, sshd) see